Friday, January 31, 2025

 Can't be that big a surprise, the guy was clearly terrible at his job.

-In any case, the cordyceps-like fungus zombies are only a minor part of the movie, which mostly follows the misadventures of two rangers who get lost inside the preserve they're supposed to be patrolling.
-One of them is a dumbass who's almost immediately (and deservedly) consumed by the aforementioned fungus monsters, but Gabi (Monique Rockman) is injured by a trap and taken in by a father-and-son duo who've gone native and have been living in a rickety shack in the middle of the jungle for more than a decade.
+In any case, the cordyceps-like fungus zombies are only a minor part of the story, which mostly follows the misadventures of two rangers who get lost inside the preserve they're supposed to be patrolling.
+One of them is a dumbass who's almost immediately (and deservedly) consumed by the aforementioned fungus monsters.
+The other ranger, Gabi (Monique Rockman), gets injured by a trap while looking for a downed drone and is taken in by a father-and-son duo who've gone native and have been living in a rickety shack in the middle of the jungle for more than a decade.

 Gabi doesn't know if she's a prisoner, a prospective victim/sacrifice, or if she's free to go, which is not helped by the father (Cerel Nel) giving off some serious unabomber vibes.
 The son (Alex Van Dyk), meanwhile, has lived all of his life in the shack and is understandably attracted to Gabi.

 It's a decent mix of elements which sadly don't entirely cohere into a satisfying narrative even when some overtly biblical themes are introduced.
-It's relatively interesting, though, and beautifully filmed - director Jaco Bower and cinematographer Jorrie van der Walt make good use of some gorgeous local scenery.
-The acting is pretty good, the monsters are great (though they barely figure in the story) and the effects are fine, especially for a low-budget movie like this one.
-It's never particularly scary or exciting, but there's a little bit of effective body horror, some minor psychodelia and some cool imagery, Just enough to make it worth your time, but maybe not enough to be remembered for too long.
+It's relatively interesting, though, and beautifully filmed - director Jaco Bower and cinematographer Jorrie van der Walt make really good use of some gorgeous local scenery.
+The acting is pretty good, the monsters are great (though, again, they barely figure in the story) and the effects are fine, especially for a low-budget movie like this one.
+It's never particularly scary or exciting, but there's a little bit of effective body horror, some minor psychodelia and some cool imagery, Just enough to make it worth your time, but maybe not enough to allow those mycelium to dig in too deep.

 Monday, January 13, 2025